ceremcem/build-freecad-asm3/README.md

 ```

 If you need to provide more detailed backtrace in case of a crash, see [debug-friendly-run](./debug-friendly-run.md).

-# Out Of Memory situations

-You may run into out of memory (oom) situations while compiling FreeCAD.

-In order to prevent a total freeze, you are adviced to install `earlyoom` before the computer freezes: https://github.com/rfjakob/earlyoom

 # Accessing your local files